-Aspiring team members must complete a new team member application form by the posted deadline.
-Those who satisfactorily complete the application will also participate in an interview with team coaches and mentors.
+Aspiring team members must complete a new team member application by the posted deadline.
+Those who satisfactorily complete the application will also participate in a panel interview with team coaches and mentors.
 A team coach will contact applicants to accept or decline their application after all new applicant interviews are completed.

-If a student was on the team the previous season but did not finish the year in good standing or has a gap in participation from season to season, they are considered a new applicant.
+If a student was on the team the previous season but did not finish the year in good standing or has a gap in participation, they are considered a new applicant.